 10) Red Topless Sightseeing Buses

-Nowadays children love buses as they so rarely go on them.
-We recommend enjoying one of the two city sightseeing buses – either the red route or the blue route if you prefer not to drive to the various attractions.
+Nowadays children love buses as they rarely go on them.
+We recommend enjoying the city sightseeing buses.
 I like these buses as they remind me of London but with much better weather!

 These are ‘hop on, hop off’ bus tours.
 You buy a ticket for a particular day and can then spend as long as you like at the various attractions en route.
-The time below is the bus time component but most people spend the best part of the day.
+The time given below is the bus time component.
+But most people spend the best part of the day.
 You can start the tour at any of the designated bus stops on the route so enquire from your hotel as to where the nearest one is.
-There are three routes to choose from.
+You can now buy tickets which cover several days so that you can explore different routes, over 2-3 days.

-Red City Tour – takes 90 minutes with 11 stops including the V&A Waterfront, Jewel Africa (for the Bo-Kaap quarter), Table Mountain cable car, Camps Bay beaches, Sea Point and back to the V&A Waterfront…
+Classic Tour (City & Table Mountain) – takes 90 minutes for the loop with 11 stops including the V&A Waterfront, Jewel Africa (for the Bo-Kaap quarter), Table Mountain cable car, Camps Bay beaches, Sea Point and back to the V&A Waterfront…

 Age Range: All ages